nxp-auto-goldvip/gvip/can-gw/README.rst

 1. Download and install the Elektrobit tresos ACG version mentioned in :ref:`software_prerequisites`.

 2. Download S32 Design Studio v3.4 from your nxp.com account and install it.
-We need this for the compiler used in the build process.
+The GCC compiler needed for the build process is included in S32 Design Studio.

 3. Update NXP plugins: